cpssd-students/paranoid/CONTRIBUTING.md

 ## Commenting ##

 Commenting will be done in accordance with the standard Go style used for generating Godocs.
 You should write comments to explain any code you write that does something in a way that may not be obvious.
 An explaination of standard Go commenting practice and Godoc can be found [here](https://blog.golang.org/godoc-documenting-go-code).

 ## Automated Testing ##

 Automated Testing will be done using the [testing](https://golang.org/pkg/testing/) Go package.
 Unit tests and integration tests should be kept in separate files that are run in separate Jenkins projects.
 Files containing integration tests should be marked by starting with the comment `// +build integration` Files containing unit tests should be marked by starting with the comment `// +build !integration` Tests will be automatically ran for each pull request and pull requests will failling tests will not be merged.

+## Forking ##

+In order to contribute to the project you must create a fork.
+The easiest way is to do the following:

+1. Fork the project using Github's web UI.
+2. Clone your fork into `$GOPATH/src/github.com/pp2p/paranoid`
+3. Add `upstream` remote (`git remote add upstream git@github.com:pp2p/paranoid`)

 ## Branching ##